RICE In-Depth

 RICE is not for everyone, and that is okay.

-The RICE event was created as a reward for BentoVid regulars and its community.
+It was created as a reward for BentoVid regulars and its community.

 New server members are welcome to participate, but know that this event is run differently from most.

-• The event is run in a casual manner.
+- The event is run casually.

-• The coordinator actively participates in discussions and sometimes video feedback.
+- Actively participates in discussions and sometimes video feedback.

-• The coordinator does not vote outside Omakase.
+- Does not vote outside Omakase.

 RICE tries to be accessible to people who want to participate, but the core values behind the event (geared toward server regulars, blind judging, peer review, custom categories) will not change.